experimental-software/logbook-dart/README.md

 ### Unique value proposition

-- The simplicity of the tool enables to focus on subject to be worked on.
+The simplicity of the tool enables to focus on subject to be worked on.
-- It has been built to support work which requires intensive learning on the job.

 ### Alternative projects